tylerharter/cs301-projects/spring19/lab13/README.md

 We'll use something called the *Least Squares Method* to find a fit line for our trees data (https://en.wikipedia.org/wiki/Least_squares).
 For CS 301, you only need to understand it at an intuitive level.
-Imagine we attached a moveable line to every point in our data, as in the following:
+Imagine we attached a movable line to every point in our data, as in the following:

 <img src="springs.png">